davidkpiano/frontend-masters-xstate-v2/04-guards/README.md

 ## Exercises

-1. Add volume controls and prevent the volume from going below 0 or above 10
+Add the missing guards to ensure the `volume` stays within range, and that sending the `'LIKE.TOGGLE'` event performs the right action.

-2. Add an `always` transition that goes to the next song when `elapsed` >= `duration`
+Then, add the missing eventless transition to the `playing` state.